Stiffstream/sobjectizer-conan/README.md

 # sobjectizer-conan
-This is Conan package for [SObjectizer](https://stiffstream.com/en/products/sobjectizer.html).
+This is Conan package for [SObjectizer](https://stiffstream.com/en/products/sobjectizer.html) framework.

 # How To Use